 He performed his first important deed for the country in the War of 1812 when he joined Commodore Charles Stewart at the outset in opposing the Madison administration's overly cautious and purely defensive naval policy and to convince influential members of Congress to champion an aggressive approach to the sea war.
 This campaign not only succeeded in altering the policy but also quickly brought enduring fame to the Navy in the form of some of its most spectacular single-ship victories.

 Moreover, Bainbridge later contributed one of those brilliant victories himself.
-After serving ashore initially at the Charlestown (Boston) Navy Yard in 1812, he relieved Isaac Hull as captain of Constitution when Hull asked for and received a leave of absence after his own great triumph over HMS Guerrière.
-Sailing in command of a small squadron made up of Constitution, Essex and Hornet, Bainbridge took his unit south to hunt British shipping and to protect American shipping in the waters off Brazil.
+After serving ashore initially at the Charlestown (Boston) Navy Yard in 1812, he relieved Capt.
+Isaac Hull as commanding officer of Constitution when Hull asked for and received a leave of absence after his own great triumph over HMS Guerrière.
+Sailing in command of a small squadron made up of Constitution, Essex and Hornet, Bainbridge took his force south to hunt British shipping and to protect American shipping in the waters off Brazil.
 On 29 December 1812, he encountered the 38-gun British frigate, HMS Java, near Bahia, Brazil.

 Bainbridge cleared his ship for action and attacked straightaway.
 There followed a lively action of maneuver and cannonade, each frigate striving to cross the other's "T" without being overtaken by that fate herself.
 Bainbridge suffered two wounds during the fight.
 Early on a sniper's ball struck him in the hip; and, later, he sustained grievous splinter wounds when a cannonball shattered Constitution's wheel.
 Nevertheless, Bainbridge retained command and fought his ship superbly.
 Steering by means of tackles below decks, he succeeded in raking Java time and again until his battered adversary could do nothing but strike her colors.
 So badly damaged was the British ship that Bainbridge took off her surviving crewmen and burned her.